-8.7 Throttle fail safe :
+8.11 Throttle fail safe :

-Every car must be equipped with a throttle fail safe algorithm, which, in case throttle and brake pedal are pressed at the same time, overrides the throttle and cuts the engine or closes the throttle.
+Every car must be equipped with a throttle fail safe algorithm, which, in case throttle and brake pedal are pressed at the same time, overrides the throttle and cuts the engine or closes the throttle and cuts the power to the MGU.

-The function and the parameter of the fail safe algorithm must be communicated to the FIA.
+The function and the parameter of the fail-safe algorithm must be communicated to the FIA.